Cazzar/Cazzar.github.io/_posts/2014-08-15-Forge-SimpleImpl-Tutorial.markdown

     }

     /**
-     * This is to read your bytes when recieving the packet.
+     * This is to read your bytes when receiving the packet.
      */
     @Override
     public void fromBytes(ByteBuf buf) {